Introduction

 -

-Particularly alarming is the connection between silent inflammation and accelerated aging—a phenomenon scientifically referred to as " inflammaging ."
-Chronic inflammatory processes release oxidative stress, which damages cellular structures and accelerates the aging process.
+Particularly alarming is the connection between silent inflammations and accelerated aging – a phenomenon known in science as "Inflammaging" is called.
+Chronic inflammatory processes release oxidative stress, which damages cell structures and accelerates the aging process.

-Typical signs of silent inflammation
+Typical signs of silent inflammations

 -